-The ufs file system relies on full structural verification by the fsck utility as the only means to recover from a system failure.
+UFS relies on full structural verification by the fsck utility as the only means to recover from a system failure.
 For large disk configurations, this utility involves a time-consuming process of checking the entire structure, verifying that the file system is intact, and correcting any inconsistencies.